 A Shure Educational Podcast Part three of our three-part series on microphone basics.
 In this episode, Chris Lyons talks about microphone directionality, both unidirectional and omnidirectional.

 03.09.2009| By Shure Notes|

 Just a couple of years ago, we introduced the topic of podcasting in Shure Notes.
-For some of our readers, we may have been introducing the concepts well.
+For some of our readers, we may have been introducing the concepts as well.
 Today, no reliable estimate exists of the millions of podcasts around the globe.
 But when the President of the United States gets into the game, it’s clear that podcasts are a powerful and prevalent communications medium.
 For this issue, we decided to focus on the recording process.
-And for that, we turned to Chris Lyons, who not only produces Shure podcasts, but wrote our newest book on …
+And for that, we turned to Chris Lyons, who not only produces Shure podcasts, but wrote our newest book …

 03.03.2009| By Shure Notes|

 A Shure Educational Podcast Part two of our three-part series on microphone basics.
 In this episode, Chris Lyons talks about the frequency response of a microphone, both flat and shaped.

 02.27.2008| By Shure Notes|